-STUDENT ASSISTANCE PROGRAM
+STUDENT ASSISTANCE PROGRAM/STUDENT SUPPORT COMMITTEE

-Community Unit School District #2 has a Student Assistance Program (SAP) to provide education, assistance and support of students affected by their own or other's mental health, emotional, personal, or alcohol or other drug related problems.
-The functions of the Student Assistance Program are to:
+Community Unit School District #2 has a Student Assistance Program (SAP) to provide education, assistance and support to students affected by their own or other's mental health, emotional, personal, or alcohol or other drug related problems and/or affected by sexual abuse and grooming.
+The functions of the Student Assistance Program/Student Support Committee are to:

 - 1. Provide education and prevention programs to students and families with ongoing training for faculty and staff; - 2.
-Provide early identification of students in need of assistance due to problems that are affecting success in school; - 3.
-Gather information to assist in determining the nature and severity of the problem; - 4.
-Work with the student and family to make them aware of the appropriate sources of help;

-- 5. Provide support to students making changes in their lives; and - 6.
+Provide early identification of students in need of assistance due to problems that are affecting success in school; - Gather information to assist in determining the nature and severity of the problem; - 4.
+Work with the student and family to make them aware of the appropriate sources of help; - 5.
+Provide support to students making changes in their lives; and - 6.
 Provide support to students who are returning to school after treatment.